hjoonpark/MultiCamCalib/docs/details.md

 <a id="davis2006relationship">[5]</a> Davis J, Goadrich M. The relationship between Precision-Recall and ROC curves.
 InProceedings of the 23rd international conference on Machine learning 2006 Jun 25 (pp. 233-240).

+<a id="shu2003automatic">[6]</a> Shu C, Brunton A, Fiala M. Automatic grid finding in calibration patterns using Delaunay triangulation.
+National Research Council of Canada; 2003 Aug.

+<a id="albarelli2009robust">[7]</a> Albarelli A, Rodolà E, Torsello A. Robust camera calibration using inaccurate targets.
+IEEE Trans.
+Pattern Anal.
+Mach.
+Intell..
+2009;31:376-83.

+<a id="wang2010recognition">[8]</a> Wang Z, Wang Z, Wu Y. Recognition of corners of planar checkboard calibration pattern image.
+In2010 Chinese Control and Decision Conference 2010 May 26 (pp. 3224-3228).
+IEEE.